 Not to be taken at high doses long-term, may be caustic to the mucosal lining of the digestive system.

 -Cinnamon is a slight blood thinner, it is best not used by those on blood thinning medications.

--Not for use by people with ulcers.
+-Not for use by people with stomach or duodenal ulcers.

 -Not for use in pregnancy or lactation beyond using it as a cooking spice in foods.

 I have used cinnamon externally to stop bleeding as well.
 Any cut that I can’t get to stop, I add cinnamon and it stops almost immediately.
 If you doubt its action for stopping excessive bleeding, try it sometime.
-I love cinnamon and love to add it to all kinds of foods…curry, oatmeal, cookies, breads, tea, chai tea and more.
+I love cinnamon and love to add it to all kinds of foods…curry, oatmeal, cookies, breads, tea, chai tea, and more.
 Adding cinnamon to Fertility Smoothies is a great way to warm up your uterus!
 YUM!